OSMLatam/OSM-Notes-Ingestion/docs/Testing_Suites_Reference.md

-# Testing Suites Reference - OSM-Notes-profile
+# Testing Suites Reference - OSM-Notes-Ingestion

 ## Overview

-This document provides a comprehensive reference of all BATS testing suites in the OSM-Notes-profile project.
+This document provides a comprehensive reference of all BATS testing suites in the OSM-Notes-Ingestion project.
 The project contains **78 total testing suites** organized into different categories for comprehensive coverage of all system components, including the new DWH enhanced features.

 ## 📊 Testing Suites Statistics